ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 `HyperoptExecutor` represents the method used to execute the hyper-parameter optimization, independently of how the values for the hyperparameters are sampled.
 Available implementations are a serial executor that executes the training with the different sampled hyper-parameters values one at a time (implemented in `SerialExecutor`), a parallel executor that runs the training using sampled hyper-parameters values in parallel on the same machine (implemented in the `ParallelExecutor`), and a [Fiber](https://uber.github.io/fiber/)-based executor that enables to run the training using sampled hyper-parameters values in parallel on multiple machines within a cluster.
-A `HyperoptExecutor` uses a `HyperoptSampler` to sample hyper-parameters values, usually initializes an execution context, like a multithread pool fo instance, and executes the hyper-parameter optimization according to the sampler.
+A `HyperoptExecutor` uses a `HyperoptSampler` to sample hyper-parameters values, usually initializes an execution context, like a multithread pool for instance, and executes the hyper-parameter optimization according to the sampler.
 First, a new batch of parameters values is sampled from the `HyperoptSampler`.
 Then, sampled parameters values are merged with the basic model definition parameters specified, with the sampled parameters values overriding the ones in the basic model definition they refer to.
 Training is executed using the merged model definition and training and validation losses and metrics are collected.